brettmariani923/Tetris/README.md

 The piece moves by receiving (left and right inputs, and up and down inputs)

 {
-    and by using these input values, as well as the values foreach (of the offset blocks on the x axis and y axis that make up the tetromino shape)
+    and by using these input values, as well as the values foreach (of the offset blocks on the x and y axis that make up the tetromino shape)
     {
         ---
         we can sum the x value of the anchor point + x axis values for each  offset block + x axis value directional inputs to get the value for int x;